-But a well-skilled healthcare fraud defense attorney — the kind you will find at Chapman Law Group — will know other strategies useful for determining a lower loss amount, such as claim sampling and extrapolation.
+But a well-skilled Florida healthcare fraud defense attorney — the kind you will find at Chapman Law Group — will know other strategies useful for determining a lower loss amount, such as claim sampling and extrapolation.

 As an example, let’s say a pharmacist fraudulently billed Medicare for reimbursement of prescriptions for non-existent patients.
 If the government claims the loss to the Medicare program was at least $1 million but less than $1.5 million, the potential prison sentence could be 30 to 37 months.

-But, if by aggressively investigating the case data, a healthcare fraud attorney from Chapman Law Group can show the loss to the Medicare program was actually less than $550,000, the potential prison sentence can be substantially lowered to 18 to 24 months.
+But, if by aggressively investigating the case data, a Florida healthcare attorney from Chapman Law Group can show the loss to the Medicare program was actually less than $550,000, the potential prison sentence can be substantially lowered to 18 to 24 months.

 Once that is accomplished, our team can work towards getting the final sentence recommendation to a level that can be non-prison.

 This scenario is precisely why you need a dedicated Miami fraud defense attorney to defend your Medicare or Medicaid fraud case.